akimd/vcsn/README.txt

  Introduction to Vcsn
 =====================

-Vcsn_, a C++ generic library for weighted finite state machines.
+Vcsn_ is a platform for weighted automata and rational expressions.
+It consists of a C++ generic library, Python bindings, and a graphical interactive environment on top of IPython.

+Copyright (C) 2012-2015 The Vaucanson Group.

 .. _Vcsn: http://vcsn.lrde.epita.fr

-Vcsn 2, a generic library for finite state machines.
-Copyright (C) 2012-2015 The Vaucanson Group.

 .. contents::